 - Pack a waste-free lunch

-- Buy recycled products
+- Buy products made with recycled content

-- Check with your recycling provider to find out which items are accepted in your recycling bin
+- Check with your local recycling provider to find out which items are accepted in your recycling bin

 - Don’t bag your recyclables, but leave items loose in the bin so they can be sorted easily